blutz/ninteen-thirty-four/wp-content/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 2.4.6 =
+* New: Added a PHP hook "sbi_clear_page_caches" which allows you to dynamically disable the Instagram Feed code that clears caches created by common page caching plugins.
+* New: Added a PHP hook "sbi_resize_url" which allows you to change the default URL of locally stored images.
+This can be helpful for sites using CDNs.
+* Tweak: Added a workaround for the wp_json_encode function used in older versions of WordPress.
+* Fix: Compatibility updates for the upcoming WordPress version 5.5 release.

 = 2.4.5 =
 * Fix: Accounts can be connected without the use of JavaScript.
 * Fix: Default URL for connecting an account changed to prevent "Invalid Scope" connection issue.